Halloween: Christian origins and historical customs

-Gaelic folk influence
+Celtic folk influence

 Today's Halloween customs are thought to have been influenced by folk customs and beliefs from the Celtic-speaking countries, some of which are believed to have pagan roots.
 Jack Santino, a folklorist, writes that "there was throughout Ireland an uneasy truce existing between customs and beliefs associated with Christianity and those associated with religions that were Irish before Christianity arrived".
 The origins of Halloween customs are typically linked to the Gaelic festival Samhain.

-Samhain is one of the quarter days in the medieval Gaelic calendar and has been celebrated on 31 October – 1 November in Ireland, Scotland and the Isle of Man.
-A kindred festival has been held by the Brittonic Celts, called Calan Gaeaf in Wales, Kalan Gwav in Cornwall and Kalan Goañv in Brittany; a name meaning "first day of winter".
+Samhain is one of the "quarter days" in the medieval Gaelic calendar and has been celebrated on 31 October – 1 November in Ireland, Scotland and the Isle of Man.
+A kindred festival has been held by the Brittonic Celts, called Calan Gaeaf in Wales, Kalan Gwav in Cornwall and Kalan Goañv in Brittany: a name meaning "first day of winter".
 For the Celts, the day ended and began at sunset; thus the festival begins the evening before 1 November by modern reckoning.
 Samhain is mentioned in some of the earliest Irish literature.
 The names have been used by historians to refer to Celtic Halloween customs up until the 19th century, and are still the Gaelic and Welsh names for Halloween.

-Samhain marked the end of the harvest season and beginning of winter or the 'darker half' of the year.
+Samhain marked the end of the harvest season in autumn and beginning of winter or the 'darker half' of the year.
 It was seen as a liminal time, when the boundary between this world and the Otherworld thinned.
 This meant the Aos Sí, the 'spirits' or 'fairies', could more easily come into this world and were particularly active.
 Most scholars see them as "degraded versions of ancient gods [...] whose power remained active in the people's minds even after they had been officially replaced by later religious beliefs".
 They were both respected and feared, with individuals often invoking the protection of God when approaching their dwellings.
 At Samhain, the Aos Sí were appeased to ensure the people and livestock survived the winter.
 Offerings of food and drink, or portions of the crops, were left outside for them.
 The souls of the dead were also said to revisit their homes seeking hospitality.
 Places were set at the dinner table and by the fire to welcome them.
 The belief that the souls of the dead return home on one night of the year and must be appeased seems to have ancient origins and is found in many cultures.
 In 19th century Ireland, "candles would be lit and prayers formally offered for the souls of the dead.
 After this the eating, drinking, and games would begin".